-Exposure levels vary from individual to individual and from home to home, but a study by the Electric Power Research Institute (EPRI) puts the background levels of power line magnetic fields in the typical U.S. home at between 0.5 mG and 4 mG with an average of 0.9 mG.
+Exposure levels vary from individual to individual and from home to home, but a study by the U.S. Department of Energy puts the background levels of power line magnetic fields in the typical U.S. home at between 0.5 mG and 4 mG with an average of 0.9 mG.
 Levels rise the closer you get to the source of the field.
-Most people are exposed to greater magnetic fields at work than in their homes.
+It is not unusual for people to be exposed to greater magnetic fields at work than at their home.
 See Figure 1.